-Exhibit Number Description Location 10.10 Employment agreement between Universal Biosensors Pty Ltd and Dr Alastair Hodges effective April 1, 2006 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.11 10.11 Employment agreement between Universal Biosensors Pty Ltd and Mr. Mark Morrisson dated July 1, 2006 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.12 10.12 Employment agreement between Universal Biosensors Pty Ltd and Mr. Adrian Oates dated August 15, 2007 Filed herewith 10.13 Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 Incorporated by reference to our Quarterly Report on Form 10-Q filed on November 14, 2007 as Exhibit 10.1.
+Exhibit Number Location 10.10 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.11 10.11 Employment agreement between Universal Biosensors Pty Ltd and Mr. Mark Morrisson dated July 1, 2006 Incorporated by reference to our General Form for Registration of Securities on Form 10 filed on April 30, 2007 as Exhibit 10.12 10.12 Employment agreement between Universal Biosensors Pty Ltd and Mr. Adrian Oates dated August 15, 2007 Filed herewith 10.13 Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 Incorporated by reference to our Quarterly Report on Form 10-Q filed on November 14, 2007 as Exhibit 10.1.
 Confidentiality treatment has been granted for portions of this exhibit.
 These confidential portions have been omitted and were filed separately with the SEC.
-First Amendment to the Master services and Supply Agreement dated December 11, 2008 (which amends the Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 and filed on November 14, 2007 as Exhibit 10.1 to our Quarterly Report on Form 10-Q) Incorporated by reference to our Annual Report on Form 10-K filed on March 30, 2009 as Exhibit 10.14 10.15 Second Services Addendum - manufacturing Process Support (which amends the Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 incorporated by reference to our Quarterly Report on Form 10-Q filed on November 14, 2007 as Exhibit 10.1.)
-Incorporated by reference to our Annual Report on Form 10-K filed on March 30, 2009 as Exhibit 10.15 10.16 Advanced Care Enhanced Product Incorporated by reference to our Quarterly Report on Form 10-Q filed on August 7, 2009 as Exhibit 10.1.
+10.14 First Amendment to the Master services and Supply Agreement dated December 11, 2008 (which amends the Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 and filed on November 14, 2007 as Exhibit 10.1 to our Quarterly Report on Form 10-Q) Incorporated by reference to our Annual Report on Form 10-K filed on March 30, 2009 as Exhibit 10.14 10.15 Second Services Addendum - manufacturing Process Support (which amends the Master Services and Supply Agreement by and between Universal Biosensors Pty Ltd, Universal Biosensors, Inc. and LifeScan, Inc. dated October 29, 2007 incorporated by reference to our Quarterly Report on Form 10-Q filed on November 14, 2007 as Exhibit 10.1.)
+Incorporated by reference to our Annual Report on Form 10-K filed on March 30, 2009 as Exhibit 10.15 10.16 Advanced Care Enhanced Product Agreement (which is an addendum to the Amended and Restated Master Services and Supply Agreement filed on August 7, 2009 as Exhibit 10.3 to our Quarterly Report on Form 10-Q) Incorporated by reference to our Quarterly Report on Form 10-Q filed on August 7, 2009 as Exhibit 10.1.
 Confidentiality treatment has been granted for portions of this exhibit.
 These confidential portions have been omitted and were filed separately with the SEC.